 TRR East or TRR West would encompass approximately 100 acres and have a storage capacity of approximately 600 AF.
-Both TRR East and TRR West would have an impermeable lining consisting of a geomembrane overlying geocomposite placed over compacted earth.
-TRR East would have earthen embankments around the perimeter.
+Both TRR East and TRR West would have earthen embankments around the perimeter and an impermeable lining consisting of a geomembrane overlying geocomposite placed over compacted earth.
 The TRR would be hydraulically connected to the GCID Main Canal to allow water to be conveyed to and from the Sites Reservoir.
 The TRR would accommodate inflows of up to 1,800 cfs.
 The GCID Main Canal would be the conveyance source of water for the TRR and its PGP to pump water to Sites Reservoir.
 The canal would also be the primary conveyance for releases of water from the TRR and its PGP from Sites Reservoir.
 Figures 2-10a and 2-10b depict the locations of the TRR-related facilities.